yutiachen5/Tahoe100M_practice/README.md

 **Results & Discussions**

-On the test set, the model achieved an MSE of 3, a PCC of 0.5, and an SCC of 0.6.
-Training and validation loss curves are shown below.
+On the testing set, the best model achieved an MSE of 0.227, a PCC of 0.98, and an SCC of 0.98.
+Training and validation loss curves shown below are aggregated from 3 runs with different random seeds to aviod randomness.
 The Transformer model is good at capturing global context.
 Genes do not act independently to influence the drug sensitivity, instead, they may interact with each other within the network.
 The self-attention mechanism in the Transformer enables the model to learn these interactions, and the positional encoding helps preserve structural information in the input.

 ![Training and Validation Loss Curve](train_val_loss.png)

 The results suggest that gene expression and chemical structure are 2 important predictors for drug sensitivity.
 Gene expression reflects the biological state of the cell line, while chemical structure captures critical properties of the drug.
+In application, if we have the gene expression profile from patient tumor samples and the SMILES of compound to be tested, we are able to predict the sensitivity of a certain drug to a certain patient.
+This could provide the insights for drug-resistances and personalized treatments.

 **Limitations & Future work**